Compute

 Static Data Encryption

-• Enabled: Data store is encrypted.
-If you select this option, your data will be encrypted on disks and stored in ciphertext after you create a DB instance.
+• Enable: If you select this option, your data will be encrypted on disks and stored in ciphertext after you create an instance.
 When you download encrypted objects, the ciphertext will be decrypted into plaintext and then sent to you.
 Disk encryption can improve data security and may have slight impacts on database writes and reads.

 Key Name: Select an existing key or create one.